 We will study air pollution using the concentrations measured at the Automatic Urban and Rural Network (AURN) around the UK.
 The stations in the network are automatic and produce hourly pollutant concentrations.
-The data is collected and stored, then made directly available via the Web (DEFRA, 2021).
-There are 167 stations with different environmental types: rural, urban, suburban background, roadside, and industrial.
+The data are collected and stored, then made directly available via the Web (DEFRA, 2021).
+There are 167 stations with different environmental types: rural, urban, suburban background, road-side, and industrial.

 The Daily Air Quality Index (DAQI) represents air pollution levels in the UK.
-This index is reported based on the highest individual DAQI derived for each of the five major air pollutants (O_3 , NO_2 , PM{10} , $PM{2.5}$, and SO_2) based on their concentrations.
-If concentration data for not all of these pollutants are available, the DAQI is based those pollutants for which data are available.
-The DAQI is used to provide an indication of the air quality, and some associated information that may used by at-risk groups as well as the general population (DEFRA, 2021).
-The DAQI is numbered from 1 to 10, and divided into four bands; 'low' (1-3), 'moderate' (4-6), 'high' (7-9) and 'very high' (10).
-The air quality is negatively correlated with DAQI index, meaning that a higher DAQI index represents worse air quality.
+This index is reported based on the highest individual DAQI derived for each of the five major air pollutants (O3, NO2, PM10, PM{2.5}, and SO2) based on their concentrations.
+If concentration data for some of these pollutants are not available, the DAQI is based on those pollutants for which data are available.
+The DAQI is used to provide an indication of the air quality and some associated information that may be used by at-risk groups as well as the general population (DEFRA, 2021).
+The DAQI is numbered from 1 to 10 and divided into four bands: "low" (1-3), "moderate" (4-6), "high" (7-9), and "very high" (10).
+The air quality is negatively correlated with the DAQI, meaning that a higher DAQI represents worse air quality.

-90 4 Methods
+4 Methods

-The MVTS clustering algorithm and our proposed imputation models were implemented in R, Version (3.5.2) and are fully explained in previous work (Alahamade et al., 2021).
-To provide a more robust testing scenario, we separate the 'model building' stage from the imputation testing stage.
-We use an initial data period of three years (2015-2017) as a training set to build the clustering, and then impute on the next year (2018) of the TS to evaluate the goodness of fit.
+The MVTS clustering algorithm and our proposed imputation models were implemented in R version (3.5.2) and are fully explained in previous work (Alahamade et al., 2021).
+To provide a more robust testing scenario, we separate the "model building" stage from the imputation testing stage.
+We use an initial data period of 3 years (2015-2017) as a training set to build the clustering and then impute on the next year (2018) of the TS to evaluate the goodness of fit.

-95 4.1 Imputation Models of Missing Pollutant TS
+4.1 Imputation models of missing pollutant TS

 For evaluation purposes, we assume each pollutant from each station is missing entirely and impute it.
-For any given station, j, to impute the values of missing pollutant P_i^j , where i is represents the different pollutants $(1 \le i \le 4)$, we use different models under two main similarity criteria: the similarity using clustering solutions and the similarity using geographical distance.
+For any given station, j, to impute the values of missing pollutant P_i^J , where i represents the different pollutants $(1 \le i \le 4)$, we use different models under two main similarity criteria: the similarity using clustering solutions and the similarity using geographical distance.

 The k-means clustering algorithm is used to group the stations based on their temporal similarity, which is the similarity in time between the hourly pollutant concentrations using SBD as the temporal distance measure.
-While the geographical distance is used to find the spatial similarity between stations locations.
-Adding to that, we use an ensemble model which calculates the median of all the previous imputation models; this model aggregates the temporal and the spatial imputation using both the time series clustering and the geographical location similarity.
+This distance function is implemented in the "dtwclust" package in R (Sarda-Espinosa, 2017).
+The geographical distance is used to find the spatial similarity between station locations.
+Adding to that, we use an ensemble model which calculates the median of all the previous imputation models; this model aggregates the temporal and spatial imputation using both the time series clustering and the geographical location similarity.
 Then, we evaluate these models to select the one that gives the highest similarity to the real values which are known.
-We explain these models in detail in the following sections:
+We explain these models in detail in the following sections.

-105 4.1.1 Imputation models using clustering results:
+4.1.1 Imputation models using clustering results

 Once a clustering of our stations is obtained, we can use the clustering solution to impute missing TS (pollutants).
-If station j belongs to cluster C_x , ($1 \le x \le k$, where k is the number of clusters) given the measured pollutants over time, then, to impute pollutant P_i based on the clustering results, we use three models:
+If station j belongs to cluster C_x , $(1 \le x \le k$, where k is the number of clusters) given the measured pollutants over time, then, to impute pollutant P_i based on the clustering results, we use three models.